jcp650/Kickstarter-analysis/README.md

 # Analysis of Kickstarter campigns for musical theater in Great Britian

-# Using Excel to analyze Kickstarter data about theatrical productions
+## Using Excel to analyze Kickstarter data

 The goal of this analysis is to provide insight into the best configuration for a Kickstarter campaign in Great Britian for a musical theater production.